-The Company has an equity-based incentive plan that provides for the grant of nonqualified stock options and restricted stock units to directors, officers and other employees.
+The Company has an equity-based incentive plan that provides for the grant of nonqualified stock options, restricted stock units and certain other types of stock awards to officers and other employees and the grant of nonqualified stock options and deferred stock units to non-employee members of the Company's board of directors.
 The Company also permits employees to purchase shares under the Varex employee stock purchase plan.
-Prior to the separation, the Company's employees historically participated in Varian's equity-based incentive plans.
-Share-based compensation expense through the date of separation included allocations to the Company based on the awards and terms previously granted to its employees as well as an allocation of Varian's corporate and shared functional employee expenses.
+Prior to the separation and distribution, the Company's employees historically participated in Varian's equity-based incentive plans.
+Share-based compensation expense through the date of separation and distribution included allocations to the Company based on the awards and terms previously granted to its employees as well as an allocation of Varian's corporate and shared functional employee expenses.

-The Company values stock options granted and the option component of the shares of common stock purchased under the equity-based incentive plans and stock purchased under the employee stock purchase plan using the Black-Scholes option-pricing model.
-Share-based compensation expense for restricted stock units is measured using the fair value of the Company's stock on the date of grant and is amortized over the award's respective service period.
+The Company values stock options granted under the equity-based incentive plan and the option component of the shares purchased under the employee stock purchase plan using the Black-Scholes option-pricing model.
+Share-based compensation expense for restricted stock units and deferred stock units is measured using the fair value of the Company's stock on the date of grant and is amortized over the award's respective service period.
 The Black-Scholes option-pricing model requires the input of certain assumptions, and changes in the assumptions can materially affect the fair value estimates of share-based payment awards.

 The Company measures and recognizes expense for all share-based payment awards based on their fair values.
 Share-based compensation expense recognized in the condensed consolidated statements of earnings includes compensation expense for the share-based payment awards based on the grant date fair value estimated in accordance with the guidance on share-based compensation.
-Share-based compensation expense recognized is based on the value of the portion of share-based payment awards that is ultimately expected to vest.
+The share-based compensation expense that is recognized is based on the value of the portion of share-based payment awards that is ultimately expected to vest.
 The Company attributes the value of share-based compensation to expense using the straight-line method.
 The Company considers only the direct tax impacts of share-based compensation awards when calculating the amount of tax windfalls or shortfalls.